ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Candidate	Castle, Darrell L	Castle, Darrell L

 ```

+If your sheets or files have a variable number of count columns (e.g., if columns are labeled by candidates), err on the side of including extra columns in count_column_numbers.
+Columns without data will be ignored.
+Be careful, however, not to include in your count columns any columns containing strings needed for munging.

 ### NIST Exports
 This package also provides functionality to export the data according to the [NIST](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.1500-100r2.pdf) common data format specifications.
 This is as simple as identifying an election and jurisdiciton of interest: